cision/rover-ui/CONTRIBUTING.md

 ## What to avoid in RoverUI

 It's _not_ a repository for all shared components.
 Don't try to add components that deal specifically with business logic and concepts here.
 Don't try to add components that handle whole layout areas.
+This is a UI library only.

 ## Run locally